tdiprima/threejs-playground/Code/Ales_Inferno/notes/conversacion.md

 // Add the four images to the scenes const loader = new THREE.TextureLoader();

-// DEFINE GEOMETRY IN HERE
+// TODO: DEFINE GEOMETRY IN HERE

 const image1 = loader.load('image1.jpg');
 const material1 = new THREE.MeshBasicMaterial({ map: image1 })